Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/performance/readme.md

 ### Management and Monitoring
-Microsoft tooling can help assess metrics for the servers to help with capacity planning and management. s
+Microsoft tooling can help assess server metrics to help with capacity planning and management.
+Understanding traffic patterns will help not only with capacity planning but help prevent future performance degradation.
-It's important not only understand the traffic patterns